-27 How may a supplier safeguard its intellectual property from infringement by its distribution partners and by third parties?
-Are technology transfer agreements common?
+• How may a supplier safeguard its intellectual property (including patents, trademarks, copyrights, trade secrets, and know-how) from infringement by its distribution partners and by third parties?
+Are technology-transfer agreements common?

-Turkish intellectual property laws prohibit unauthorised use of intellectual property, including trade secrets and know-how, and materials trademarked, patented or copyrighted.
+Turkish intellectual property laws prohibit unauthorised use of intellectual property, including trade secrets and knowhow, and materials trademarked, patented or copyrighted.
 The TCC also provides certain protections applicable to trade secrets and know-how.